C3.ai Inc. (AI) Shares Up Despite Recent Market Volatility

-C3.ai Inc. (NYSE: AI)’s stock price has increased by 6.35 compared to its previous closing price of 25.98.
-Nevertheless, the company has seen a 11.01% surge in its stock price over the last five trading sessions.
-Barron’s reported on 03/03/23 that C3.ai Stock Rallies on Strong Results, Guidance Boost
+C3.ai Inc. (NYSE: AI)’s stock price has increased by 0.89 compared to its previous closing price of 33.57.
+However, the company has seen a 33.14% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in C3.ai Inc. (NYSE: AI) Right Now?